kmoyung/BENG-183/Final_Writeup.md

 #### Hi-Five

 Hi-Five is a Python package for efficient analysis of the entire Hi-C experiment, from mapped reads to interaction values.
-It is currently integrated into the open-source, web-based platform Galazy with an easy-to-use graphical interface.
+It is currently integrated into the open-source, web-based platform Galazy with an easy-to-use graphical interface [5].

 #### HOMER

 HOMER is a suite of tools for analyzing high-resolution Hi-C data, such as data generated from using 4-cutters in-situ.
 HOMER provides a comprehensive workflow, such as triming and read mapping, quality control, visualization, and differential calculations.
-It can identify chromatin compartments, TADs, and loops.
+It can identify chromatin compartments, TADs, and loops [6].

 #### Fit-Hi-C

 Developed by the Ay Lab at UCSD, Fit-Hi-C is a software package designed to assign statistical confidence estimates to interaction data from Hi-C. It works by applying a cubic spline function to the relationship between genomic distance and contact count.
 After the initial fit, outliers are removed and the process is repeated.
-It is a popular method to determine the statistical confidence of Hi-C data.
+It is a popular method to determine the statistical confidence of Hi-C data [7].

 #### diffHic

 diffHic is an alternative software that involves identifying significant changes in the interaction intensity, or differential interactions, between two or more biological conditions.
-While the conventional analyses focuses on the detection of statistically significant interactions of the genome, the creators of diffHic claim that this method is more statistically rigorous and thus may provide more biologically relevant results.
+While the conventional analyses focuses on the detection of statistically significant interactions of the genome, the creators of diffHic claim that this method is more statistically rigorous and thus may provide more biologically relevant results [8].

 ## 4 Analysis<a name="4"></a>